 Plus with the wealth of information and insights at our finger tips now, it’s pretty easy to figure out how to get what you want.
 So if you’re saying fine, stop.
 Muster the courage to say what you want [aka: resolutions] and go for it next year.
 It’s never too late.

-Four questions to help you get what you want:
+Four questions to help you get what you want

 1/ What actions did you take this year?

-Even if you didn’t set resolutions or develop a plan, think about all the little things that you may have done differently.
+Even if you didn’t make resolutions or develop a plan, think about all the little things that you may have done differently.
 You probably did those things with the hope of achieving a specific outcome.

-2/ What actions worked for you last year?
+2/ What actions worked for you?

 3/ What actions didn’t work for you?